-Chromebooks — laptops that run Google’s Chrome OS — have become a popular budget laptop over the last few years, and we quite like them at Digital Trends.
+Chromebooks — laptops that run Google’s Chrome OS — have become a popular budget laptop over the last few years, and they’ve really won us over in the past few years.
 The Acer Chromebook 15 is a great example of their strengths.
 It has a 1080p display, fast Intel processor, and plenty of memory, all starting at $200.
 No Windows notebook comes close to touching its value.

 If you’re looking for a budget laptop, Chromebooks are a good choice.
 These systems rarely sell for north of $500, with the obvious exception of Google’s Pixelbook, which is a bit too expensive for this category.
 The Acer Chromebook 15’s low price brings limitations, of course.
 You won’t find a budget Chromebook in this price range with a fast solid state drive, or an optional discrete GPU.

 Still, the Chromebook 15 is well equipped for the category.
-The base model has 1,366 × 768-pixel resolution, 2GB of RAM, and a 16GB solid state drive.
+The base model has a 1,366 × 768-pixel resolution, 2GB of RAM, and 16GB of flash memory.
 That’s good for $200, but you’ll really get something you’re happy with the newer $400 model.
-It features a higher-end aluminum finish, a quad-core Pentium N4200 processor, 4GB of RAM, and 16GB of storage.
-Upgrading to the $400 model affords you a 32GB solid state drive and a quad-core processor.
+It features a higher-end aluminum finish, a quad-core Pentium N4200 processor, 4GB of RAM, and 32GB of flash memory.

 The downside?
 Well, it’s not the most portable system, as the 15-inch display might suggest.
 You’ll also have to get used to ChromeOS.
 It’s not as functional as Windows, and works best when you have an active internet connection.